 Prepare The Soup Base

-- Add the Bread and Olive Oil: Squeeze excess water from the soaked bread and add it to the blender.
+Some prefer gazpacho with some texture, while others prefer perfectly smooth. - Add The Bread And Olive Oil: Squeeze excess water from the soaked bread and add it to the blender.

-- Season and Chill: Add the sherry vinegar and kosher salt to taste.
+With the blender running, slowly drizzle in the olive oil.
+This will help create a creamy, emulsified texture. - Season And Chill: Add the sherry vinegar and kosher salt to taste.

 Transfer the soup base to a container and refrigerate for at least two hours or overnight.
 This will allow the flavors to meld and enhance the refreshing quality of the gazpacho.